Curved Page Divider

 5. Annie

-Annie is a well-known story that has had three film adaptations, a Broadway musical, a comic strip, and a radio show.
-It's regarded as one of the best stories about a foster girl and her struggles.
+Annie is a well-known story that has been adapted into three films, a Broadway musical, a comic strip, and a radio show.
+It's regarded as one of the best stories about a foster girl's struggles.

-Annie is a young girl living in a New York orphanage during the Great Depression.
+Annie is a young girl living in an orphanage in New York during the Great Depression.
 She is mistreated terribly in the orphanage and longs for her birth parents to come and find her.
 Eventually, she is fostered by a billionaire gentleman to improve his image.
 She is then kidnapped and held for ransom.
 When she is safely returned, her foster father officially adopts her.

 This is a classic must-watch movie about adoption for anyone looking to enter the rewarding world of foster care and adoption.